-They prefer that the woman takes the initiative when asking a guy out or asking him to dance, however this most certainly does not stop them from doing the asking.
+They prefer that the woman takes the initiative when asking a guy out or asking him to dance.
+However, this most certainly does not stop them from doing the asking.

-One of the jokes that gets the most laughs here in Costa Rica says that the highest cause of traffic accidents is due to men taking their eyes off the road to look at the pretty women walking down the street – this will cause a pileup!
+One of the jokes that gets the most laughs here in Costa Rica says that the highest cause of traffic accidents is men taking their eyes off the road to look at the beautiful women walking down the street – this will cause a pileup!

-It's common to see a man offer a woman his arm if he sees her walking down the street unescorted, and the man is always expected to walk on the side closest to the street as a sign of respect and protection.
+It's common to see a man offer a woman his arm if he sees her walking down the street unescorted.
+Men are also expected to walk on the side closest to the street as a sign of respect and protection.

 Sex in Costa Rica

-The majority of Costa Ricans live with their parents or extended family until they are married.
-It is not acceptable for them to bring a date home to spend the night, no matter how old they are or whether they are a woman or a man.
-For couples looking for intimacy, they can go to one of the love motels (moteles) that are prevalent throughout the country.
+Most Costa Ricans live with their parents or extended family until they are married.
+It is not acceptable for them to bring a date home to spend the night, no matter how old they are or whether they're women or men.